 Visible Signs of Water Damage

 Even if you’re super vigilant about these types of things, the unfortunate fact of the matter is that a lot of plumbing problems only become noticeable once they’ve already gotten far enough along to inflict damage.
-Pinhole leaks and similar problems are usually found after they’ve rotted out the surrounding area with water damage.
+Pinhole leaking or dripping is usually found after they’ve rotted out the surrounding area with water damage.
 If you detect any signs of water damage on your walls or ceiling, it’s a good idea to call in a professional to check on it as soon as possible.
 The longer you wait, the worse the problem will get.